 - Hoops and dangling earrings can interfere with your hair and get lost in your portrait.

-- Jewelry almost always draws attention away from you, and your portrait should be all about you.
+- Big jewelry draws attention away from you, and your portrait should be all about you.

-- All being said, however, if your signature brand is jewelry, bring it along and we’ll choose the best options for your headshot.
+- If your signature brand is big jewelry, however, bring it along, and we’ll choose the best options for your headshot.

 - Don’t wear your portrait wardrobe in the car; seat belts = wrinkles.
 Instead, bring your clean, neatly pressed pieces to the session on hangers.